hitachienergy/k8s-modules/README.md

 Both `aks` and `eks` directories contain:

 - `variables.tf` - describes inputs for AKS/EKS
-- `terraform.tfvars` - template configuration file with defaults
+- `terraform.tfvars` - template configuration file used to provide input variables

 In both cases (AKS/EKS) there are mandatory parameters that needs to be provided.
+You can find them via cloud provider dashboard or by inspecting terrafrom state file in your cluster - `/shared/build/clustername/terraform/terraform.tfstate`.

 **AKS:**

 - `rsa_pub_path`

+*Note:* Parameters that have default values set in `variables.tf` are automatically fetched from existing infrastructure.
+However, it doesn't prevent you from applying these values manually.

 **EKS:**